platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ### `project`

 The `project` global variable includes information about the project subscription itself.
-That includes its ID and name, how many users are associated with the project, it's SSH public key, and various other values.
+That includes its ID and name, how many users are associated with the project, it's SSH public key and various other values.
 An example of this object is below:

 ```json
 {